pyaritra/J1059/README.md

 improved_spec.ipynb : has the detailed analysis

 ### Last update
-separate file for newlines list ,/ multi gaussian model for blended lines ,/
+New model and plots showing individual components of the blended lines

 ### In process
 incorporating the errors in the fitted models